 Our trip went on to Húsavik, where we had a fantastic lunch at the Salka Restaurant.
 After that, we went to our second natural spa, the Geosea – Geothermal Sea Baths.
 Geosea is very new and modern, and from there you have a fantastic view of the cold ocean while relaxing in the hot water, enjoying a drink of your choice that you can order while in the water.
 It is truly worth a visit, as the view from the infinity pool is priceless.

 If you think that should have been enough fun for a day – be prepared for some more!
 We left Geosea and went on to visit the famous Goðafoss waterfall – the waterfall of the gods.
 Now that was a spectacular experience!
 I wanted to keep standing there forever, watching the water falling down in an infinite loop, listening to its thundering noise.
 The forces of nature simply overwhelmed me!
 The water comes from the river Skjálfandafljót and falls 12 meters deep, with over a width of 30 meters.

-Before we went back to the airport, we made a last stop at the Strikid restaurant in Akureyri.
-The restaurant impressed us with its fancy menu, friendly staff and fantastic view on the harbour.
+Before we went back to the airport, we made our last stop at the Strikid restaurant in Akureyri.
+The restaurant impressed us with its fancy menu, friendly staff, and a fantastic view of the harbour.